Guide

 EV Road Trip Charging Budget Planner (2026 Guide)

 Planning an EV road trip budget comes down to how DC fast charging rates shift across states and routes.
-This guide helps U.S. drivers estimate trip charging cost, cost per mile, and stop strategy using state-level rate data and real vehicle efficiency profiles.
+This guide helps U.S. drivers estimate trip charging cost, cost per mile, and stop strategy using state-level rate data and vehicle efficiency data with highway planning adjustments.

 DC fast costs 2-3x more than home charging